MaxPleaner/job_tracker_cli/README.md

 `add_event company_name`: add an event record to the given company.
 Prompts will be subsequently presented for the "content" and "is_response" attributes.
 If the event is a response from the company, "is_response" should be true.

-`company_events company_name`: lists events associated with the given company
+`events company_name`: lists events associated with the given company

 `responses`: list all events which are responses from companies